-- (1) "Exchange Act" shall mean the Securities Exchange Act of 1934, as amended. - (m) "Exercise Date" shall mean the last day of each Offering Period. - (n) "Fair Market Value" shall mean, on any given date, - (i) if the Common Stock is listed or admitted to trade on a national securities exchange, the closing price of a share of Common Stock on such date on the principal national securities exchange on which the Common Stock is so listed or admitted to trade, or, if there is no trading of the Common Stock on such date, then the closing price of a share of Common Stock on such exchange on the next preceding date on which there was trading in the shares of Common Stock; or - (ii) in the absence of exchange data required to determine Fair Market Value pursuant to the foregoing, the value as established by the Committee as of the relevant time for purposes of this Plan. - (o) "Offering Period" shall mean a period of approximately three (3) months, commencing on the last Monday of the second fiscal month of each fiscal quarter of the Company and terminating on the penultimate Friday of the second fiscal month of the immediately following fiscal quarter of the Company.
-The timing and duration of Offering Periods may be changed pursuant to Section 4 of this Plan. - (p) "Plan" shall mean this 2002 Employee Stock Purchase Plan, as amended from time to time. - (q) "Purchase Price" shall mean an amount equal to eighty-five percent (85%) of the Fair Market Value of a share of Common Stock on the Enrollment Date or on the Exercise Date, whichever is lower; provided, however, that the Committee may provide prior to the start of any Offering Period that the Purchase Price for that Offering Period shall be determined by applying a discount amount (not to exceed 15%) to either (i) the Fair Market Value of a share of Common Stock on the Enrollment Date of that Offering Period, or (ii) the Fair Market Value of a share of Common Stock on the Enrollment Date of that Offering Period or the Fair Market Value of a share of Common Stock on the Enrollment Date of that Offering Period or the Fair Market Value of a share of Common Stock on the Enrollment Date of that Offering Period; and provided, further, that in no event shall the Purchase Price per share be less than the par value of a share of Common Stock. - (r) "Rule 16b-3" means Rule 16b-3 as promulgated by the Commission under Section 16 of the Exchange Act, as amended from time to time. - (s) "Subsidiary" shall mean a corporation, domestic or foreign, of which not less than fifty percent (50%) of the voting shares are held by the Corporation or a Subsidiary, whether or not such corporation now exists or is hereafter organized or acquired by the Corporation or a Subsidiary.
+(l) "Exchange Act" shall mean the Securities Exchange Act of 1934, as amended.

+(m) "Exercise Date" shall mean the last day of each Offering Period.

+(n) "Fair Market Value" shall mean, on any given date,

+(i) if the Common Stock is listed or admitted to trade on a national securities exchange, the closing price of a share of Common Stock on such date on the principal national securities exchange on which the Common Stock is so listed or admitted to trade, or, if there is no trading of the Common Stock on such date, then the closing price of a share of Common Stock on such exchange on the next preceding date on which there was trading in the shares of Common Stock; or

+(ii) in the absence of exchange data required to determine Fair Market Value pursuant to the foregoing, the value as established by the Committee as of the relevant time for purposes of this Plan.

+(o) "Offering Period" shall mean a period of approximately three (3) months, commencing on the last Monday of the second fiscal month of each fiscal quarter of the Company and terminating on the penultimate Friday of the second fiscal month of the immediately following fiscal quarter of the Company.
+The timing and duration of Offering Periods may be changed pursuant to Section 4 of this Plan.

+(p) "Plan" shall mean this 2002 Employee Stock Purchase Plan, as amended from time to time.

+(q) "Purchase Price" shall mean an amount equal to eighty-five percent (85%) of the Fair Market Value of a share of Common Stock on the Enrollment Date or on the Exercise Date, whichever is lower; provided, however, that the Committee may provide prior to the start of any Offering Period that the Purchase Price for that Offering Period shall be determined by applying a discount amount (not to exceed 15%) to either (i) the Fair Market Value of a share of Common Stock on the Enrollment Date of that Offering Period, or (ii) the Fair Market Value of a share of Common Stock on the Enrollment Date of the Fair Market Value of a share of Common Stock on the Enrollment Date of the Fair Market Value of a share of Common Stock on the Enrollment Date of the Fair Market Value of a share of Common Stock on the Enrollment Date of the Fair Market Value of a share of Common Stock on the Enrollment Date of the Fair Market Value of a share of Common Stock on the Enrollment Date of that Offering Period or the Fair Market Value of a share of Common Stock on the Enrollment Date of that Offering Period or the Fair Market Value of a share of Common Stock on the Enrollment Date of that Offering Period, share of that Offering Period, further, that in no event shall the Purchase Price per share be less than the par value of a share of Common Stock.

-3 Eligibility
+(r) "Rule 16b-3" means Rule 16b-3 as promulgated by the Commission under Section 16 of the Exchange Act, as amended from time to time.

+(s) "Subsidiary" shall mean a corporation, domestic or foreign, of which not less than fifty percent (50%) of the voting shares are held by the Corporation or a Subsidiary, whether or not such corporation now exists or is hereafter organized or acquired by the Corporation or a Subsidiary.

+3. Eligibility.